sauddy/MCMC-fitting/README.md

-# mcmc-fitting
+# The Magnetic Field versus Density Relation in Star-forming Molecular Clouds

-The Magnetic Field versus Density Relation in Star-forming Molecular Clouds
+# MCMC-fitting

 We study the magnetic field to density (B–ρ) relation in turbulent molecular clouds with dynamically important